 For more images of South Crofty Mine Underground follow this link: South Crofty Mine Underground

 The Stray Park Mine 60″ Pumping Engine House, this old mine was sold to Dolcoath in 1870 for around £2,000.
 The mine was never rich, Dolcoath attempted to sell the property again in 1888 with no success.

 Tincroft Mines Compressor house, this building dates from 1891.
 The mine worked from 1815-1921 producing 112,700 tons Copper, 32,970 ton Tin, and 6,530 ton Arsenic.

-Looking across the slime tables of the remains of a Tin Streaming Plant.
+Not part of The Camborne Mines, this image is looking across the slime tables of the remains of a Tin Streaming Plant.
 In the background is the headframe on New Cooks Kitchen Shaft South Crofty Mine.

 The ruined warehouses on the Bickford’s Fuse Works Site, the headframe and processing sheds of South Crofty Mine can be seen in the background.